 These plug into the module.
-The Status LED plugs into the small two-pin socket, while the Valet/Program Switch should be plugged into the larger blue two-pin connector.
-The Status LED fits into a 9/32-inch hole.
+The Status LED plugs into the small two-pin socket, while the Valet® /Program Switch should be plugged into the larger blue two-pin connector.
+The Status LED fits into a %2-inch hole.

-The black 3-pin port is provided for personal computer programming of the unit.
-The unit can also be programmed using the Bitwriter® (p/n 998T).
-When using the optional PC Interface module, or hand-held programmer, it is possible to configure any and all of the programmable functions as well as lock the Transmitter/Receiver and System Features Learn Routines so that unauthorized users cannot change the configuration or program transmitters to the unit.
+The black 3-pin port is provided for programming of the unit.
+The unit can also be programmed using the Bitwriter.
+When using the Bitwriter, it is possible to configure any and all of the programmable functions as well as lock the Transmitter/Receiver and System Features Learn Routines so that unauthorized users cannot change the configuration or program transmitters to the unit.

-When the learn routines have previously been programmed using an optional hand-held system programmer (p/n 998T) or PC Interface module, they may have been locked.
-Before proceeding with reprogramming the learn routines, they must be unlocked with either the 998T or the PC Interface module - this cannot be done manually with the Valet switch.
+When the learn routines have previously been programmed using the Bitwriter, they may have been locked.
+Before proceeding with reprogramming the learn routines, they must be unlocked with the Bitwriter - this cannot be done manually with the Valet switch.